 Read our blog on Why is Allyship Important?

 Dismantling systems which keep marginalised groups in their place is a key role of allyship as well as acknowledging what the dominant culture is whilst challenging our assumptions.
-This requires introspection, listening, feedback, and most importantly psychological safety.
-Exploring what the policies and norms are of your workplace and asking the key questions such as, “why are we doing this?”, “does it make business sense?” and challenging comments such as “that’s just how we do things around here” or “it’s always been that way”11.
+This requires introspection, listening, feedback, and most importantly, psychological safety.
+It means exploring what the policies and norms are of your workplace and asking the key questions such as, “why are we doing this?”, “does it make business sense?” and challenging comments such as “that’s just how we do things around here” or “it’s always been that way”11.

 Read our blog on Psychological Safety